ajs-voices/once-upon-a-dream/scenes/029-zion-christmas.md

 I sighed.
 "So you all know he's a player.
 He's never with the same girl in here twice.
 You've never seen him with another guy."

 "I have seen him with another guy.
 They haven't been in here together as a couple in a good while.
 But I've seen him.
 Same guy - the only guy."
-Max said.
+Finn said.

 "Slightly shorter than him, darker complextion like he has a tan all the time, dark hair and eyes?"
 I asked.

 "Sounds about right."
-Max agreed.
+Finn agreed.

 "Yeah I've seen him too."
 I stood up with my drink in hand.
 "You guys aren't helping at all."